wlangera/gcube-bcubed-hack/paper.md

 ### Code architecture
 General code architecture of the package was proposed following preparation of the hackathon by the first author.
-As indicated in the introduction, the simulation framework and thus the R package can be divided into three different processes related to different variables that depend on *species*, *observation*, *space* and *time*.
+As indicated in the introduction, the simulation framework and thus the R package can be divided into three consecutive processes related to different variables that depend on *species*, *observation*, *space* and *time*.

 1. occurrence process
 2. detection process